 What is mole sauce?

-When I make traditional Mexican mole, it's a viscus, concentrated, slow simmered for hours, if not days, to produce it's signature richly perfumed with flavored back notes of chili, spices and chocolate.
-Most people at home don't have the time or patience to create traditional mole.
+When I make traditional Mexican mole, it's a viscus, concentrated, slow-simmered for hours, if not days, to produce its signature richly perfumed with flavored back notes of chili, spices, and chocolate.
+Most people at home don't have the time or patience to create a traditional mole.
 However, never fear!
-I've developed this quick, time saving, and to easy prepare dark chocolate mole recipe for you that utilizes ingredients you've most likely already have in your home pantry, or if not, can easily be found at your local grocery store.
+I've developed this quick, time-saving, and to easy prepare dark chocolate mole recipe for you that utilizes ingredients you've most likely already have in your home pantry, or if not, can easily be found at your local grocery store.
 No need for a trip to the specialty markets for this one!
 The best part?
 It's ready in under 30 minutes!

 Simple Four Ingredient Dark Chocolate Mole Sauce